funktionale-programmierung/funktionale-programmierung.github.com/draft/transducer.md

 (defn filtering
   "Takes a predicate pred and returns a function.
-    The returned function takes a collection acc and an element x and conjoins x if it satisfies pred."
+    The returned function takes a collection acc and an element x and appends x to the end of acc if it satisfies pred."
   [pred]
   (fn [acc x] (if (pred x) (conj acc x) acc)))